MillenniumMachines/millenniummachines.github.io/docs/milo/manual/chapters/100_assemble_electronics.md

 ### VFD / Spindle Wiring

 There are a large number of VFD and spindle options available.
-This section of the manual provides general guidence only.
+This section of the manual provides general guidance only.
 You should refer to your specific VFD manual for its setup.

 ![VFD Wiring diagram](../img/assemble_electronics/assemble_electronics_step_9_5.jpg){: .shadow}